GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 So long as you are concentrating on the spell, you may expend an action or reaction to move the pillar up to a number of yards equal to the spell's tier.

 Anytime the pillar comes in contact with something, it inflicts a fire attack.
-Additionally, if a creature ends a phase completely within its boundries, that creature suffers a fire attack with a bonus equal to the spell's tier.
+Additionally, if a creature ends a phase completely within its boundaries, that creature suffers a fire attack with a bonus equal to the spell's tier.

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may increase the size of the cylinder base and its height by 1 yard.